 At first glance, Russia’s economy looks strong.
 In 2012, when the global economy was losing momentum and the Eurozone was stuck in recession, growth in Russia was solid, based on resilient domestic consumption.
 But a closer look reveals weaknesses.
 Read More »

-The Bank will continue to support Russia’s growing and varied civil society in its public-private partnership roles.
+The Bank Group will continue to support Russia’s growing and varied civil society in its public-private partnership roles.
 It will also foster partnerships with leading Russian universities and academia and encourage close cooperation with other multilateral institutions, such as the International Monetary Fund (IMF), the Eurasian Development Bank (EDB), the European Union (EU), and the European Bank for Reconstruction and Development (EBRD).

 Russia’s Regional and Global Role

-The majority of Russian development assistance is currently being channeled through multilateral institutions, including the Bank.
-The Bank is a partner of choice for Russia’s development cooperation with the poorest countries.
-During the period of 2008–13, total Russia WBG development aid contributions amounted to US$660 million.
-International Development Association (IDA) represents 32 percent of the total contributions (US$213 million), Financial Intermediary Funds, 42 percent (US$273 million), and IBRD/IDA Trust Funds (TFs), 26 percent (US$172.6 million).
+The World Bank is a partner of choice for Russia’s development cooperation with the poorest countries.
+During the period of 2008-2013, total Russia WBG development aid contributions amounted to $660 million.
+International Development Association represents 32 percent of the total contributions ($213 million), Financial Intermediary Funds – 42 percent ($273 million), and IBRD/IDA Trust Funds (TFs) – 26 percent ($172.6 million).

 The World Bank

-In October 2012, the Bank and IFC presented the “Doing Business 2013: Smarter Regulations for Small and Medium-Size Enterprises.”The report found that Russia has made obtaining a construction permit simpler by eliminating the requirements for several preconstruction approvals.
-It also eased the administrative tax burden for companies by simplifying procedures for complying with the value added tax (VAT) and by promoting the use of tax accounting software and electronic services.
-This was part of a broader e-government initiative.
-Starting a business became faster in Russia, thanks to improved coordination between the federal agencies involved in the business start-up process.
-The report also found that since 2005, Russia has implemented a total of 17 institutional or regulatory reforms that improve the business regulatory environment for domestic firms.
+In October 2012, the World Bank and IFC presented the Doing Business 2013: Smarter Regulations for Small and Medium-Size Enterprises.
+The report finds that Russia made obtaining a construction permit simpler by eliminating requirements for several preconstruction approvals.
+It also eased the administrative burden of paying taxes for companies by simplifying procedures for complying with value added tax and by promoting the use of tax accounting software and electronic services.
+This was part of a broader E-government initiative.
+Starting a business became faster in Russia thanks to improved coordination between the federal agencies involved in the business start-up process.
+Also the report finds that since 2005, Russia has implemented a total of 17 institutional or regulatory reforms that improve the business regulatory environment for domestic firms.

-International Finance Corporation
+International Finance Corporation (IFC)

 Multilateral Investment Guarantee Agency